 Students who were awarded in the first group of awards had until August 12th to have the award accepted and a job in place for the 2013-2014 academic aid year.
 That meant that all documents, including ePAFs, should have been submitted to the Financial Aid and Scholarships Office by that date.
 If this deadline was not met, the student’s award was canceled.

 Additional awards have been awarded to eligible students.
-If you have been awarded, you have until November 8th to have the award accepted and a job in place for the 2013-2014 year.
-Please note: this means that all documents, including ePAFs, should be submitted to the Financial Aid and Scholarships Office two weeks prior to November 8th to ensure this deadline is met.
-Any ePAF received after November 8th will not be accepted/approved.
+If you have been awarded, you have until the deadline published in the email notification sent to your UVLink account to have the award accepted and a job in place for the 2013-2014 year.
+Any ePAF received after the deadline will not be accepted/approved.
 There will be no exceptions made to deadlines and/or any of the requirements listed above.

 If the work study award is not accepted in this timeframe, the award will be canceled and the funds will be awarded to another student.
 Once an award has been canceled, the funds are no longer available as they have been reallocated to another student.
 Because of this, it is highly recommended that you complete your work study paperwork and obtain employment two weeks before the deadline.
 Again, due to the high demand and reduced funding for work study, a work study award is only guaranteed by the date that will be indicated on the work study agreement (or until funds are no longer available).
 This means students' work study jobs are only guaranteed up to the date on the agreement.
 If you do not have a job in place by the date on the agreement, the work study award will be cancelled without notice.